lavanyagarg112/Memecap_Twitter_Replies/README.md

 ## 6. Annotation App

-Collect human judgments on whether memes are funny replies to tweets.
+Collect human judgments: "Would you use this meme as a reply to this tweet?"

 Create `annotation_app/.env`:
 ```
 ADMIN_PASSWORD=yourpassword
+MAX_PER_ANNOTATOR=100
+BATCH_SIZE=1000
 ```

 Run: